 Introduction

-Products of dairy products are inherently established as a great source of troves and troves of essential nutrients, including such important attributes as protein, calcium, phosphorus, vitamin B2, vitamin B12, and so much more, all working towards contributing to an individual s overall health and overall well-being.
-These dairy products must become part of the daily diet of all demographic groups especially those involving adult women, children, teenagers, and people across all age groups as highlighted by the sources cited (1).
-In the more modern discussion the emphasis has not necessarily been on the nutritional value of milk itself but there has been the growing interest into other physiological aspects that various components in milk contain and such interest is finding a growing focus on the part of scientists and researchers in the given field.
-Also pertinent is the composition of the cow milk that contains about 87% of water, 4.6% lactose, 4.2% fat, 3.4% protein, 0.8% minerals and 0.1% vitamins making it up in the nutritional matrix (2).
-It is important to remember that the content of milk can be subject to frequent changes by virtue of many factors, such as but not limited to, the breeding work of cows, the feeding protocols applied to them, the techniques used to manage them, not mentioning the phase of lactation and the existing seasonal conditions at any point of time However, it is critical to note that poor processing and poor sanitation methods in the whole may lead to high contents of bacteria not only in milk but also in the surfaces with which milk comes in contact (3,4).
-The high protein level in milk together with favorable level of water activity provides a favorable condition to the accelerated growth of bacterial causing the milk to spoil in the end.
-Milk that turns bad makes these milk products unsuitable to be fed to humans and may lead to significant financial losses by stakeholders.
-Also, the manufacturing and consumption processes of milk are highly correlated with food safety risks that should be taken seriously (5).
-Food Poisoning still remains to be one of the most common causes of illness and even death especially in developing countries, whereby these effects are felt.
-Most of the documented food poisoning cases have been linked to bacteria mostly cases involving pathogenic strains of the Gram negative bacteria such as Salmonellae, Pseudomonas aeruginosa and Escherichia coli as highlighted in the relevant literature (6).
-Other gram-positive bacteria, including Staphylococcus aureus have similarly been recognized as etiological causes responsible for foodborne illnesses and food deterioration.
+Products of dairy products are inherently established as a great source of troves and troves of essential nutrients, including such important attributes as protein, calcium, phosphorus, vitamin B2, vitamin B12 etc all working towards contributing to an individual overall health and well-being.
+These dairy products must become part of the daily diet of all demographic groups especially women and children, adolescents and people across all age groups as highlighted by the sources cited especially vulnerable groups such as children, adolescent girls and women of all age groups (1).
+In the more modern discussion, the emphasis has not necessarily been on the nutritional value of milk itself but there has been the growing interest into other physiological aspects that various components in milk contain and such interest is finding a growing focus on the part of scientists and researchers in the given field.
+The composition of the cow milk that contains about 87% of water, 4.6% lactose, 4.2% fat, 3.4% protein, 0.8% minerals and 0.1% vitamins making it up in the nutritional matrix (2).
+It is important to remember that the content of milk can be subject to frequent changes by virtue of many factors, such as but not limited to the breeding work of cows, the feeding protocols applied to them, the techniques used to manage them, not mentioning the phase of lactation and the existing seasonal conditions at any point of time However, it is critical to note that poor processing and poor sanitation methods in the whole process may lead to high contents of bacteria not only in milk but also in the surfaces which milk comes in contact (3,4).
+The high protein level in milk along with water activity provides a favorable condition to the accelerated growth of bacterial causing the milk to spoil in the end.
+Milk that turns bad makes these milk products not only becomes unfit for human consumption but also leads to significant financial losses by stakeholders.
+The manufacturing and consumption processes of milk are consisting of food safety risks that should be taken seriously (5).
+Food Poisoning still remains to be one of the most common causes of illness and even death especially in developing countries.
+Most of the documented food poisoning cases have been linked to bacteria mostly cases involving pathogenic strains of the gram negative bacteria such as Salmonellae, Pseudomonas aeruginosa and Escherichia coli (6).
+Other gram-positive bacteria including Staphylococcus aureus has also similarly been recognized as etiological causes responsible factor for foodborne illnesses and deterioration.
 The utilization of chemical preservatives has traditionally functioned to prevent food degradation and its corresponding etiological factors.
-Despite the established efficacy of these chemical preservatives in alleviating and controlling foodborne illnesses, their continuous use has led to the addition of chemical residues within the food supply and animal feed, the development of bacterial resistance to the employed chemicals, and the emergence of non-toxic adverse effects associated with these compounds , Chemicals on human health (7).
-In this study, the intention is to assess possibilities with respect to the use of alternative to the preservatives which are already being used today in preservation of cow milk and also to understand the possible potential of these extracts that could be used as preservatives in future.
+Despite the established efficacy of these chemical preservatives in alleviating and controlling foodborne illnesses, their continuous use starting from addition of chemical residues within the food supply and animal feed has led to the development of bacterial resistance to the employed chemicals and the emergence of non-toxic adverse effects associated with these compounds on human health (7).
+In this study, the intention is to The present study aims to investigate possibilities with respect to the use of effect of alternative preservatives safety of cow milk and future considerations. also to understand the possible potential of these extracts that could be used as preservatives in future.

 Materials and Methods